-The application materials on this page will provide you with detailed information regarding the master's program in Literary and Textual Studies.
+The application materials on this page will provide you with detailed information regarding the master's program in Literary and Textual Studies (English).
 To help students achieve their degree goals, stipends and financial aid packages are available that include 100% tuition waivers, out-of-state fee waivers for the first year of study, and other monetary support.
 Additionally, distance-learning options are available for students wishing to complete their master's degree, but who are unable to attend campus regularly.

 Included in the materials is an Assistantship Request Form to be included with your application.
 This can be found in the How to Apply tab and as well as the Secondary Application tab.
 Presently, newly funded graduate assistants at the master's level will receive:

 - Non-residential tuition waiver for the first year